samlhuillier/frontend-interview-iai/README.md

 # Meeting Minutes Segmentation Tool

 ## Project Overview
-You are tasked with building a component that helps civil servants efficiently break up meeting transcripts into sub-transcripts.
-The component's primary function is to split a meeting transcript into smaller segments based on predefined meeting sections/items.
-This is a task that is complex for low-tech users so your aim is to build a component that is easy to use and understand.
+You are tasked with building a component that helps civil servants efficiently break up a meeting transcript into segments of the meeting each corresponding to a specific item/section from the meeting.
+The aim is to make it easy for users to go through the transcript and decide which block of dialogue corresponds to the start of each item/section.
+The output set of transcript segments will be used for a downstream minuting task (which you don't need to worry about).

 ### Core Requirements
 - Create a component that accepts:
   - A meeting transcript (input)